Brendan Iribe Takes the Position of CEO for Oculus VR

 “As a serial entrepreneur, I thrive in start-up environments, and Oculus is as exciting and disruptive as they come.
 The core technology is already there.
 Now it’s up to the growing team at Oculus to get it into the hands of both developers and gamers everywhere.”

-The first company product is scheduled to launch in 2013, and is set to be one of the most awaited advancements in virtual reality gaming history.
+The first company product is scheduled to launch sometime in 2013 and is set to be one of the most highly-awaited advancements in virtual reality gaming history.